 While Yoga Nidra is a powerful tool for relaxation and reducing anxiety, it’s not meditation.
 Often, these two practices are categorized as interchangeable since they heighten your awareness.
 This could be further from the case.

 The Cleveland Clinic interviewed a yoga therapist, who states, “There are overlaps, but there also are key differences.
-With Yoga Nidra, you are lying down and the goal is to move into a deep state of conscious awareness sleep, which is a deeper state of relaxation with awareness.
+With Yoga Nidra, you are lying down.
+The goal here is to move into a deep state of conscious awareness sleep, which is a deeper state of relaxation with awareness.
 This state involves moving from consciousness while awake to dreaming and then to not-dreaming while remaining awake—going past the unconscious to the conscious.”

-Yoga Nidra is multi-layered and has techniques that offer self-exploration thus leading to clearness, peace and tranquility.
-Whereas meditation involves the exploration of the concentrated state of Dharana and Dhyana.
-Here the mind is focused on an internal object, phase or breath leading into the state of Dhyana—a state of awareness, yet pure bliss.
+Yoga Nidra is multi-layered and has techniques that offer self-exploration thus leading to clearness, peace and tranquility; whereas meditation involves the exploration of the concentrated state of Dharana and Dhyana.
+In this stage, the mind is focused on an internal object, phase or breath leading into the state of Dhyana—a state of awareness, yet pure bliss.

-The absolute best part of Yoga Nidra is that it’s easy to take on the road and is an excellent tool to help you sleep away from home.
-Download a meditation app or type in “bedtime Yoga Nidra” on YouTube and you’ll find a plethora of options to help you get some blissful zzz’s and recover during your trip.
+The absolute best part of Yoga Nidra is that it’s easy to take on the road.
+It’s also an excellent tool to help you sleep away from home.
+Download a meditation app or type in “bedtime Yoga Nidra” on YouTube and you’ll find a plethora of options to help you get some blissful zzz’s.

 There’s no equipment required.
 The only requirement is to keep an open and flexible mind as you practice Yoga Nidra.
 You may come to find the euphoria of this powerful practice is exactly what your body has been craving.